ECTO-1A/AIBlog/_posts/2022-12-27-infosecducky.md

 ---

-# Infosec User Test Ducky Script
+# Would Your Users Plug In A Random USB?

+## Cyber Security Tools - Mac Ducky Script Red Team Security Test

-Ducky Script for testing if end users will plug in a random usb (ducky) or cable(O.MG).
+I made this Ducky Script for testing if end users will plug in a random usb (ducky) or cable(O.MG).

 1) When the device is plugged in, the payload triggers.
 It collects the logged in user name and the serial number of device.